 If reading this makes you angry, or you disagree, because you feel like you have been a victim of life’s unfairness, then you know.
 You know that this is where a part of you wants you to go, within yourself.
 But you’re holding onto a certain fear, some resentment or injustice that still denies access to yourself.
 Taking responsibility for your own pain is a big step.
 Unlocking what’s hidden inside of you is scary because you’re unsure of what’s in it, if it’s going to explode, how long it will last, and if this darkness will become your envelope, the definition of you.
 You can open the box, it won’t hurt you.
 What it will do is bring up relieving tears, comforting water on your cheeks, and spasms within you that will slowly kick out all the crap you thought you had to keep for the rest of your life because it defined you.
 It doesn’t.
 It never will.

 If you’re wondering how do I get to do this?
 How do I heal myself?
 There is nothing simpler.
 You don’t need to go see someone, you don’t need to go travel to some place, the one thing you need is you, and the will to change yourself.
+The will to get past the fear of looking within.
 The conscious choice you’ll make to support yourself, to stand up for yourself, and to accept yourself will be the new chapter of your own book.

 So it can be a little easier to find silence gradually.
 I use the help of guided meditation, through words, and through music.
 I take my phone and earplugs, and I launch my meditation app.
 I browse until I find what resonates with me.
 And I sit there.
 10, 20, 60 minutes.
 Sometimes once a day, sometimes more.
 You can find those things for free online, created by people who have been through this and are willing to help you find your own way back too.
 Doing this every day, until you feel like you’ve released what needed to be let go of, until you feel like you’re ready to make new, better plans for your own life.
 Peaceful silent moments with yourself are the one and only thing you need.
 It is so life-changing, so positive, so powerful that I’m surprised that as children we’re not taught to do this on a daily basis.
 It becomes the starting point for us to make conscious choices.
 Choices that will serve us better.